steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Parameters+Automation/Index.md

 Does this fit into the idea of separating GUI and processing?
 No problem so far

 - it is a separation of duties, nothing more.
 The processor component and the controller component have to work on the same internal plug-in model.
 The controller knows how this model has to be presented in the GUI.
-The processor knows how the model has to be translated into DSP parameters.<br>
+The processor knows how the model has to be translated into DSP parameters.\
 The **VST 3** interfaces suggest a normalized value representation for a part of this model (the part that is exported as parameters).
 This means every value has to be inside the range from 0.0 to 1.0.

 #### Parameter styles / 'Step Count'